Radcliffe & Maconie: History

-The show plays new music by up and coming artists as well as established acts.
-It also features live sessions from a diverse collection of acts.
-Bands and artists that have featured in session in the past include; The Raveonettes, Arcade Fire, Crowded House, Sheryl Crow, Supergrass, Elbow, Seasick Steve, Siouxsie Sioux, The Flies, Vashti Bunyan, Kate Walsh, Ed Harcourt, The Earlies, Maps, Laura Veirs, Feist, Editors, Travis, Cherry Ghost, The Coral, The Thrills, Tinariwen as well as many more.
+The show plays both new music by up-and-coming artists and material from established acts.
+It previously featured live sessions from a diverse collection of acts.
+Bands and artists who have featured in session include The Raveonettes, Arcade Fire, Crowded House, Sheryl Crow, Supergrass, Elbow, Seasick Steve, Siouxsie Sioux, The Flies, Vashti Bunyan, Kate Walsh, Ed Harcourt, The Earlies, Maps, Laura Veirs, Feist, Editors, Travis, Cherry Ghost, The Coral, The Thrills, Tinariwen and many more.

-Radcliffe and Maconie have also made comment on the show from time to time of their appreciation of cowbells and various kinds of cheese.
+Radcliffe and Maconie have commented on the show from time to time of their appreciation of cowbells and various kinds of cheese.
 Whenever Radcliffe is presenting the show, either with Maconie or by himself, it usually begins with the line "You know what you wanna do with that, right?
 You wanna put a bangin' donk on it." sampled from the song "Put A Donk On It" by The Blackout Crew.
 If Maconie is presenting solo, he usually does not include this in the show.
-The show typically begins with an older, classic "bangin' donk" tune, followed by a short instrumental, novelty, or television theme song (such as the theme to Barnaby or "Popcorn" by Hot Butter), followed by a contemporary song.
-Following this opening set of songs is the show's 'bed' track, an instrumental mix of "Chicken Payback" by The Bees, over which the hosts begin the show.
+The show typically begins with an older, classic "bangin' donk" tune, followed by a short instrumental, novelty or television theme song (such as the theme to Barnaby or "Popcorn" by Hot Butter), followed by a contemporary song.

 Another sample played regularly on the show is the "Roots Bloody Roots" clip.
-Taken from listener and contributor, Gayton Peawell from Darlington.
+Taken from listener and contributor Gayton Peawell from Darlington.
 His suggestion of "Roots Bloody Roots" by Sepultura was performed with a deepened voice.

-Elizabeth Alker was the music news reporter on the show afetr it moved to 6 Music in 2011 until leaving at Christmas 2018.
+Elizabeth Alker was the music news reporter on the show after it moved to 6 Music in 2011 until she left at Christmas 2018.

-Special guests often appear on Radcliffe & Maconie.
-Among the regular guests are Noddy Holder, Sally Lindsay, Adrian Edmondson, Miranda Sawyer and Lucy Porter.